xavierboudreau/Outlier-Betting/README.md

 Results:

 * The results for MLS and EPL are stored in the MLS_graphs and EPL_graphs folders respectively
-	- I intend to update these results once every 10 days
 * Over the course of about 30 games in each league, there is a 10-20% return for the optimal percent difference
 * Over the course of about 30 games in each league, the optimal percent difference range is +20-30% from the average quoted odds